 b) From a ways below the near-vertical ice, veer left on to the rock.
 Search for the path of least resistance, which has been rated at 5.6.
 This may be difficult, and may contribute to this section frequently being reported as more challenging than its given rating.
 Once vertically above the steep ice section, rejoin the original ascent line.

 Continue up the couloir, which now has a slightly lower angle.
 Ice conditions may have morphed to crummy snow-over-rock conditions.
 As you approach the last 1.5 pitches of the couloir, the angle steepens slightly.
 Climbing may be more mixed in nature, with some sections devoid of pro.
 For this section, pro that is available includes rock protection placements.

 Cassin Ledge was built up of stacked rocks by the first ascent team.
-It appears that Cassin Ledge could accommodate two small tents (one around the corner from the regular spot), though you may need to ro-chambeau for who gets the ‘better’ spot.
+It appears that Cassin Ledge could accommodate two small tents (one around the corner from the regular spot), though you may need to ro-chambeau for who gets the better spot.
+Considerations

 - Conditions may vary widely (snow to bullet-hard ice) from season-to-season, within the season, and within the couloir.

 2. Rock Step + Cowboy Arête to Bergschrund (13,000, Cassin Ledge -> 14,000-14,700, Hanging Glacier)

 - It is advised by the author to not climb the Japanese Couloir during icy seasons when light snow or flurries are falling, as this may eventually lead to spindrift avalanches.
 Lower in the couloir, these are thin sheets of sliding snow that are passable.
 Higher in the couloir, the avalanches are airborne, directly over the climbers.
 While neither of these posed a threat of direct force, the latter situation percolated the climbers clothing, chilling them to the bone and making for a brutally cold and slow/long ascent.